You give a lot. You hold it together. And somehow you still end up feeling like you're not enough.

 "Did I not get something I needed growing up?"

-“Why does this still affect me so much?”
+"Why does this still affect me so much as an adult?"

 What’s actually going on